victornguyen/vic.codes/content/blog/catching-up/index.md

 20 seconds later, I completely changed my tone.

-Seriously, I just vomit code into my editor now with no regard for spacing or formatting and Prettier obediently tidies it up instantly.
+Seriously, I just vomit code into my editor now with almost no regard for spacing or formatting and Prettier obediently tidies it up instantly.
 It's like I've freed up a CPU core in my brain that was previously dedicated to formatting.
 It feels like cheating.

 ## TypeScript.
 So... helpful?

-This was a suprising one to me.
-Before my sabbatical, the last time I'd used [TypeScript](https://www.typescriptlang.org/) was in an enterprise Angular 1.x app for a big bank.
-It had the repuation of being overbearing with a poor ROI, while [Flow](https://flow.org/) seemed have have the backing of the community.
+This was a surprising one to me.
+Before my sabbatical, the last time I'd used [TypeScript](https://www.typescriptlang.org/) was while working on an enterprise Angular 1.x app for a big bank.
+It had the reputation of being overbearing with a poor ROI, while [Flow](https://flow.org/) seemed have have the backing of the community.

-One extended period of time later, that's flipped on it's head.
+One extended period of time later, that's flipped on its head.

 It makes sense.
-As web technologies are asked to do more and more, the legitimisation of the web as a platform continues, the idea of TypeScript and its benefits scales well with the increasing complexity of our frontends.
+As web technologies are asked to do more and more, the legitimisation of the web as a platform continues, the idea of TypeScript and its benefits scale well with the increasing complexity of our frontends.

 Although there already seems to be some [healthy discussion](https://medium.com/javascript-scene/the-typescript-tax-132ff4cb175b)